 Health Insurance for Foreigners and Expats in Finland

-Finland beckons expats with its exceptional quality of life, beautiful countryside, and a strong economy.
+Finland beckons expats with its exceptional quality of life, beautiful countryside, and strong economy.
 The majority of expats settle in and around the capital city, Helsinki.
 The city also offers excellent services, attractions, and amenities.
 While it’s not a budget-friendly destination, the cost of living in Helsinki is lower than in New York or London.
 However, like all destinations, there’s still a lot to adjust to once you arrive.
 Understanding in advance how health insurance in Finland works will be one less task to figure out once you move!

-Overview of Finland’s Healthcare System
+Overview of Finland’s Public Health Insurance Scheme

 Finns have one of the highest standards of living in the world.
 And by many measurements, Finland’s healthcare is exemplary.
 However, the World Health Organization ranks Finland’s healthcare system 31st in the world.
 While this is an excellent ranking, there is room for improvement.
 For instance, 31st is far below the country’s global ranking for education and childcare.

 Finland’s public health system is called the National Health Insurance System.
-It is extremely comprehensive and covers medical costs, dental costs, and even the travel costs to obtain medical care.
+It is extremely comprehensive and covers medical costs, dental costs, and even travel costs to obtain medical care.
 The system is divided into three levels of care: primary, secondary, and tertiary.
 Care at the primary level focuses on preventative care and routine physician consultations at municipal health centers or terveysasemat.
 The secondary and tertiary levels focus on advanced specialist care through district hospitals or sairaalat.

 Locals say that medical care in Finland is underfunded.
-For example, less than 10% of the country’s GDP is directed towards medical care.
+For example, less than 10% of the country’s GDP is directed toward medical care.
 As well, some health clinics are understaffed.
 In some cases, it can take more than two weeks for patients to get a GP appointment.

 Pros and Cons of Using the Local Health Insurance System